gambitproject/draw_tree/README.md

 python drawtree.py games/example.ef --png --dpi=600                 # Creates high-res example.png (72-2400, default: 300)
 python drawtree.py games/example.ef --output=mygame.png scale=0.8   # Creates mygame.png with 0.8 scaling (0.01 to 100)
 ```

-Note: PDF and PNG generation require `pdflatex` to be installed and available in PATH.
-For example, on MacOS you can install [MacTEX](https://www.tug.org/mactex/mactex-download.html)

-Note: PNG generation also requires either ImageMagick or Ghostscript or Poppler to be installed.
-For example:
-- macOS: `brew install imagemagick ghostscript poppler`
-- Ubuntu: `sudo apt-get install imagemagick ghostscript poppler-utils`
-- Windows: `Install ImageMagick or Ghostscript from their websites`

 ## Displaying in Jupyter Notebooks